anshuldante/my-reminder-app/README.md

 * Scheduler and executer cleanup if needed.
 * Look into ,TextInputLayout, SnackBars, TabLayout (for tabs), NavigationView (for sliding screens), Coordinator layout.
 * AppBarLayout, BottomAppBar
-* Delete All menu item in general, long click will allow selection and deletion.
+* Delete All menu item in general long-click will allow selection and deletion.
 * LiveData and Observables can be used well together.
 We can use observables for everything else and use LiveData just at the ViewModel, since LiveData is lifecycle aware.

 ## Bugs